Does Car Insurance Cover Bicycle Accidents?

 When you purchase a car, it almost goes without saying that you’ll also purchase car insurance.
 In fault states like Louisiana, the right amount of coverage is crucial to protect your assets in the event that you cause a car accident.
 Not only is car insurance important, but it’s also required by law.
 In Louisiana, you must carry at least $15,000 for bodily injury per person, $30,000 for bodily injury per accident, and $25,000 for property damage per accident.

 It’s common knowledge that car insurance covers collisions between other vehicles—cars, motorcycles, and 18-wheelers, to name a few—but what many people don’t know is that their insurance policy can also cover injuries and property damage to non-motorists, including bicyclists.
-Learn more about bicycle accident claims from the New Orleans personal injury lawyers at Mike Brandner Injury Attorneys.
+Learn more about bicycle accident claims from the New Orleans personal injury lawyers at Mike Brandner Law.

 Whose Car Insurance Will Cover a Bicycle Accident?